 Activated charcoal is marketed as a way to cure hangovers.
-The idea is to digest enough carbon through supplementation that the compound will soak up metabolites and toxins from the blood.
+The idea is to digest enough carbon through supplementation that the compound will soak up metabolites and toxins from the blood and help you with your hangover.
 The problem is it doesn’t work.

 I know… you probably didn’t come to this website for a science lesson… but basically, in short… the absorption isotherms are a function of absorption, contact time, and competition or cooperative (enhancing) effects from other substances.
 There are also other exchange rates that need to be considered, like the reverse reaction for the association constants that define formation, etc., etc. If you don’t feel like clicking through to the research provided, the summary of findings is that it would take a LOT of this stuff to absorb liquids that only bind modestly (liquids like ethanol/alcohol).

 In medicine, carbon is sometimes used to treat overdoses following oral ingestion of complex molecules (e.g. morphine, strychnine, etc.).
 Charcoal works here because these compounds bind much “tighter” than alcohol.
 A dose is usually given at 1 gram/kg of body weight (for medical applications 60-90 grams [1 pound = 453.59237 grams], ~1/8 of a pound).